Fabio Cordella

-Fabio Cordella (born in Italy) is an Italian sports director and businessman.
-He was the sporting director of Budapest Honved FC, Royale Union Saint-Gilloise, Treviso FC and Africa Sports d'Abidjan respectively.
+Fabio Cordella (Bari,16/03/1975) is an Italian sports director and businessman.
+He was the sporting director of Budapest Honved FC, Royale Union Saint-Gilloise, Treviso FC, Virtus Lanciano, Africa Sports d'Abidjan, Klubi Sportiv Kamza and Club de Regatas Vasco da Gama respectively.
 He is also the founder of Fabio Cordella Cantine.

 Career

 Playing career

 Cordella started his professional playing career from Pro Italia Galatina and afterwards he moved to Reggiana Calcio.
 He also played for one season at Palazzolo sull’ Oglio and in the Italian national championship, managed by Aldo Bet.